willmadd/NC-news-frontend/README.md

 ### Login Functionality

 Many features require a user to log in.
-In the interests of simplicity no users have a password.
+In the interests of simplicity users have no password.
 To log in as a user please select a user from the drop down in the menu bar.

-It is also possible that new users can also sign up.
+It is also possible for new users to sign up.
 You will be prompted to sign up the first time you visit Northcoders News, or by clicking the sign up tab in the menu.

 ## Getting Started